urbas/bud/README.md

 ## About

 Bud is a build tool.
-Bud is currently in development.
-Release of version `1.0.0` is scheduled for June 2016.
+Release of version `1.0.0` is scheduled for June 2017.

 ## Installing on Windows